Bakeries: Why You Should Use an Accurate Weighing Scale for Baking

 Trade approved scales are required when selling baked goods by weight.

 Patisseries and commercial bakeries need to measure large quantities of ingredients when mixing batches of baked goods.
 A professional baking scale can offer greater precision than the average digital kitchen scale, and some varieties feature trade approvals required for selling baked goods by weight.

 Weighing scales help ensure baked goods consistently turn out the same for each batch, which is important for a catering business.
 A standardised production process and using the same recipe means the finished product will be similar every time, which means customers can expect the same product when they return.

 When following a recipe, it’s important to measure ingredients accurately.
 For example, if a pizzeria doesn’t weigh pizza toppings, there’s a good chance the amounts of cheese or other toppings will vary for each pizza.
 You might order the exact same pizza, but if the flavour is different every time, you might be disappointed.
 An accurate baking scale ensures that the precise amount of each ingredient goes into every batch.

-See are article on using a scale for weighing pizza for more information.
+See our article on using a scale for weighing pizza for more information.

 The decision to not weigh ingredients can also lead to an increase in product waste.
 Catering for events such as weddings requires intricate planning and precise ingredient weighing to ensure each portion is the same and at the same high standard.
 By using a scale, you can accurately divide the total weight of ingredients by the number of portions to ensure consistency per portion.

 Choose the best baking scale for your needs